jkrLab/HiHiC/README.md

 -----------------------------------------------

-1. Change your working directory to the HiHiC parent directory.
+### Step 1.
+Change your working directory to the HiHiC parent directory.

 ```